-- 10.1 The hearing will be chaired by the CEO/Headteacher or their nominee.
+- 10.1 The hearing will be chaired by the CEO/Head Teacher or a panel of the Board.
 The Investigating Officer will also normally attend to present the investigation.
 A member of the Human Resources department may also be present. - 10.2 At the disciplinary hearing the Investigating Officer will go through the allegations against the employee and the evidence that has been gathered.
 The employee (or their companion on their behalf) will be able to respond and present any evidence of their own.
-A format for a disciplinary hearing is attached, see Appendix 2 - 10.3 Relevant witnesses may be asked by the Investigating Officer or the employee to appear at the hearing.
+A format for a disciplinary hearing is attached at Appendix 2. - 10.3 Relevant witnesses may be asked by the Investigating Officer or the employee to appear at the hearing.
 The employee must give sufficient advance notice if they wish to call witnesses to ensure that there is time to arrange their attendance.
-The employee will be given the opportunity to respond to any information given by a witness.
+The employee will be given the opportunity to respond to any information given by a witness and to ask questions about the evidence provided.
 However, the employee will not normally be permitted to cross-examine witnesses unless, in exceptional circumstances, the Chair decides that a fair hearing could not be held otherwise. - 10.4 The Chair may adjourn the disciplinary hearing if there is a need to carry out any further investigations such as re-interviewing witnesses in the light of any new points that have been raised at the hearing.
 The employee will be given a reasonable opportunity to consider any new information obtained before the hearing is reconvened. - 10.5 The employee will be informed in writing of the decision and the reasons for it, usually within 5 working days of the disciplinary hearing.
 Where possible this information will also be explained to the employee in person.